niksy/node-stdlib-browser/README.md

 -   Based on [`node-libs-browser`](https://github.com/webpack/node-libs-browser)
     for Webpack
 -   Maintained with newer versions and modern implementations
--   Works with Webpack and Rollup, but should also work with other bundlers
+-   Works with Webpack, Rollup and esbuild, but should also work with other bundlers
 -   Exports implementation with
     [`node:` protocol](https://nodejs.org/api/esm.html#esm_node_imports) which
     allows for builtin modules to be referenced by valid absolute URL strings